 You’ve made your grocery selections, the cart is full, and you’re walking the final stretch to the cash register.
 Small impulse purchases begin taunting you!
 Single serving beverage products line the long refrigerator, which probably looks something like this…

-You must be thinking: Should it really be this hard to decide on a water purchase?
-Well, we were!
-The Dirt to Dinner team was astounded by the variety of claims being made by seemingly identical water products.
+Should it really be this hard to decide on a water purchase?
+On a recent trip to the grocery store, I was astounded by the variety of claims being made by seemingly identical water products.

 Alkaline water is water that contains alkalizing compounds.
-These compounds include calcium, potassium, magnesium and bicarbonate that help neutralize acidic environments.
-These acidic environments have been believed to cause illnesses like osteoporosis and cancer.
+These compounds include calcium, potassium, magnesium, and bicarbonate that help neutralize acidic environments.

-To combat the alleged threats for acidic environments, companies like Essentia believe that drinking water with an alkaline pH of 9.5, can help to balance out the acidity in your body and help keep your healthy.
+To combat the alleged threats for acidic environments, companies like Essentia market their drinking water with an alkaline pH of 9.5, maintaining this can help to balance out the acidity in your body and help keep you healthy.
 Unfortunately, that’s not exactly how it works…

-The basic premise behind the health claims of alkaline water proponents is that components of alkaline water have the ability to act as free radical scavengers by absorbing free radicals that damage DNA and potentially lead to cancer.
+The premise behind alkaline water health claims is that it acts as a free radical scavenger and absorbs free radicals that damage DNA.
 The scavenger is the enemy of free radicals.